Gnarus-G/caldi/README.md

 sleep 1 # give festival some time to boot up ~/.cargo/bin/caldi assistant '<path to a ggml bin file>' 1> ~/caldi.log &
 ```

+## Notice on supported systems

+Only tested on Arch linux, but could work on other distros with a little more effort.